troglobit/merecat/README.md

 Re-type new password: *****
 ```

-The `.htpasswd` support can be disabled using the `configure` script.
+Enable this feature, and user home directories, with the `configure`
+script.
+See more on this in the [Features](#features) section below.

 Virtual Hosts